Rupam058/php-laravel-tut/README.md

 ## 1. example app.

 - here we made a SMTP(Simple Mail Transfer Protocol) server in [Mailtrap](https://mailtrap.io/), we gathered our secret codes and pasted it in our .env files to access it's inbox.

+## 2. pixel-positions

+- It is a Laracast's last 3 episode project.